-289 Op. cit.
+294 Op. cit.
 "What Congress Needs to Know About Pending Nuclear Waste Legislation"

-290 Areva TN.
+295 Areva TN.
 (July 2013).
 "Metal Casks for Used Fuel Transport and Storage".

+https://sanonofresafety.files.wordpress.com/2013/06/2013-10-01-2_tn24-a-rc3a9viser_v7.pdf

-https://sanonofresafety.files.wordpress.com/2013/06/2013-10-01-2_tn24-a-rc3a9viser_v7.pdf from spent fuel pools.291 Under the Nuclear Waste Policy Act, the U.S. government cannot accept legal responsibility for spent nuclear fuel until it is received at an open repository site (the funds cannot currently be used for on-site storage).
+As of 2019, there was \$40.9 billion in the Nuclear Waste Fund (collected from U.S. rate payers), which was meant to finance the disposal of spent nuclear fuel.
+However, U.S. Federal law must first be revised to allow these funds to be used for the removal and storage of spent fuel from spent fuel pools.296 Under the Nuclear Waste Policy Act, the U.S. government cannot accept legal responsibility for spent nuclear fuel until it is received at an open repository site (the funds cannot currently be used for on-site storage).
 A federal court stopped reactor operator payments to the fund in 2014, because no repository site had been opened (the law required that one be opened by January 31, 1998).